Dictionary Home » English Grammar Rules & Usage » Conjunctions » Correlative Conjunctions

 “Not only/but also” can connect nouns or entire clauses:

-• I’m going not only to the concert, but also backstage!
+• I’m not only going to the concert, but also meeting the band backstage!